Textualize/textual/README.md

 ## How it works

 Textual has far more in common with web development than with curses.
-Every component has at its core a _message pump_ where it can receive and process events, a system modelled after JS in the browser.
-Web developers will recognize timers, intervals, propagation etc.
+Every component has at its core a _message pump_ which can receive and process events, a system modelled after JS in the browser.
+Web developers will recognize timers, intervals, event propagation etc.

 Textual borrows other technologies from the web development world; layout is done with CSS grid and (soon) the theme may be customized with CSS.
 Textual is also influenced by modern JS frameworks such as Vue and React where modifying the state will automatically update the display.